entroform/style-chemistry/README.md

 ## Mixtures

 Mixtures is the final level of abstraction in Style Chemistry.
 Similar to Compounds, it is optional and you are free to define your own Sets and/or SuperSets, but now you can use Compound and Elements Getters in your set values.
+It is conventional to use *plural* to name your mixtures and *singular* to name it's associated getter function.